AI-SysBio/Ab-binding/README.md

 ## Launch the analysis

-The script implemented in `tools/utils_AB.py` combines different metrics, you can run an axample analysis with `run_example.py`
+For a quick pairwise computation of the distance matrix of different metrics, you can simply run the `run_example.py` script.
+However, to adapt your own sequences to the pipeline, you will need to run the `preprocess_data()` function in order to compute the cdrs and paratopes.

 &nbsp;